LSS-Manager/LSSM-V.4/src/modules/template/README.md

 ### template.vue
 If a module needs its own vue component, it may be stored as a single-file-component.
 If so, it must be the name of the module followed by the `.vue` extension.
-Any further components that are used only in this module must be in `assets/components`.
+Any further components that are used only in this module must be in `components`.

 ### assets
 This folder stores all assets, such as extra JS-Files, more Vue-components, images and more.